 - Las Vegas.
 Yes, there is gambling here and yes, people have been known to enjoy an alcoholic beverage or two here.
 Not 21 yet?
 There are amusement rides, golf, hiking in gorgeous scenery plus boutiques and dining ranging from fast-food to four star.
 More visitor info here.

 - Los Angeles.
 A great club scene plus fun schlock (Hollywood Walk of Fame) and world renowned art (The Getty).
 What more do you want?
 Oh, right – the beach.
 The Venice boardwalk is always fun.
 More visitor info here.

 - Miami and Ft.
 Lauderdale.
 Spring Break in Florida: What could go wrong?
 The airports for these cities are just 26 miles apart so fly into whichever is cheaper, then see what’s happening in South Beach.
 More visitor info here.

 - Grand Canyon.
 Fly to Phoenix or Las Vegas and spend time there if you want before pushing on to the canyon.
 This is one natural wonder so stunning it’ll stop you in your tracks.
 Do not miss it.
 More visitor info here.

 - Yosemite.
 Fly to Sacramento or San Francisco (but you’ll have a drive after that).
 This national park has been delighting visitors for more than 120 years with its waterfalls, ancient giant sequoias and the favorites of rock climbers, Half Dome and El Capitan.
 Camp, stay in a lodge or get a motel room.
 More visitors info here.

 - Dublin and Galway.
 If your idea of Spring Break lends itself to traditional pursuits, check out the lively pub scene in these cities.
-Then get out and look around; from the Cliffs of Moher to Connemara ponies to gorgeous old castles and ruins amidst all that deep, deep green, beautiful enough to break your heart.
+Then get out and look at the Cliffs of Moher, Connemara ponies, gorgeous old castles and ruins amidst all that deep, deep green – beautiful enough to break your heart.
 More visitor info here.

 - Oslo.
 Norway’s beautiful capital is a great deal right now as are other Scandinavian cites (thanks in part to Norwegian Air Shuttle, one of the 500 + airlines featured on FareCompare).
 More visitor info here.